JoelNiklaus/LEXTREME/README.md

 | [XLM-R base](https://huggingface.co/xlm-roberta-base)                   | [Conneau et al. (2020)](https://aclanthology.org/2020.acl-main.747.pdf)                                | 278M           | 250K                | 1.5M steps / BS 8192  | 2.5T CC100 data         | 100                       |
 | [XLM-R large](https://huggingface.co/xlm-roberta-large)                 | [Conneau et al. (2020)](https://aclanthology.org/2020.acl-main.747.pdf)                                | 560M           | 250K                | 1.5M steps / BS 8192  | 2.5T CC100 data         | 100                       |

-In the following we will provide the results on the basis of the multilingual models.
+In the following, we will provide the results on the basis of the multilingual models.

 The final LEXTREME score is computed using the harmonic mean of the dataset and the language aggregate score.

+### Dataset aggregate scores for multilingual models.
+The best scores are in bold.

 We compute the dataset aggregate score by taking the successive harmonic mean of (1.) the languages inside the configurations (e.g., de,fr,it within SJP), (2.) the configurations inside the datasets (e.g., OTS-UL, OTS-CT within OTS), and (3.) the datasets inside LEXTREME (BCD, GAM, etc.).

 | **Model**   | **BCD**  | **GAM**  | **GLC**  | **SJP**  | **OTS**  | **C19**  | **MEU**  | **GLN**  | **LNR**  | **LNB**  | **MAP**  | **Agg.** |
 | ----------- | -------- | -------- | -------- | -------- | -------- | -------- | -------- | -------- | -------- | -------- | -------- | -------- |